Context API — Agentuity Documentation

 Session Interface

 The Session object is available via ctx.session.
 It represents the current request's session within a thread.
+Session state is request-scoped only, even when the thread continues across later requests.

 interface Session {

-id: string; // Unique session identifier
+id: string; // Unique session identifier (same as ctx.sessionId)

 thread: Thread; // Reference to the current thread

-state: Map<string, unknown>; // Session-scoped state (synchronous)
+state: Map<string, unknown>; // Request-scoped state (synchronous)

 metadata: Record<string, unknown>; // Unencrypted metadata for querying